Primordial Quark Stars Made of Long-lived False Vacuum

-To further obtain the full equation of state, the electrons should be taken into consideration.
-The electron chemical potential is denoted as $\mu_e$ and the electron mass is negligibly small, thus the pressure of the free electron gas is
+For compact objects, we solve the gap equation $\partial \Omega/\partial \sigma$ with $\beta$-equilibrium and electric charge neutrality.
+Neutrinos are assumed to escape freely.
+The electron chemical potential is denoted as $\mu_e$ and the electron mass is negligibly small, thus the pressure of free electron gas is